Avian Influenza

 "Sudden exertion adds to the total mortality.
 Egg production and hatchability decreases.
 There can be an increase in production of soft-shelled and shell-less eggs" (seeTable 1 ).

-Treatment: There is no effective treatment for avian influenza.
+There is no effective treatment for avian influenza.
 With the mild form of the disease, good husbandry, proper nutrition, and broad spectrum antibiotics may reduce losses from secondary infections.
 Recovered flocks continue to shed the virus.
 Vaccines may only be used with special permit.
+However, recent studies showed that fresh charcoal ash and slaked lime were used to effectively get rid of Avian Influenza and Newcastle Disease in chickens.
+Find out how it's done:Prevention of Avian Influenza:

 How Avian Influenza Affects Humans